Let’s paint two seemingly harmless scenarios for you. A customer comes into your business and attempts to pay for a purchase with an EMV chip card.

 Second, swiping an EMV chip card in an outdated terminal could result in a bank-initiated chargeback even if the transaction wasn’t fraudulent.
 This is a measure the card-issuing banks implemented to dissuade merchants from swiping chip cards.
 Unfortunately, it can be incredibly challenging for businesses to obtain EMV-certified equipment due to lengthy certification queues.
 Even if a provider claims to offer EMV terminals, the chip slot might be ineffective, resulting in EMV fallbacks on all chip card transactions.

-How to Avoid EMV Fallback
+Avoiding EMV Fallback

 EMV fallback is a risk for your business, but you can mitigate it.